 The job market for data analysts is thriving, with a high demand for professionals who can derive insights from data and drive informed decision-making.

 Job market outlook for data analysts

 The job market for a career in data analytics is projected to grow significantly in the coming years.
-With the rapid proliferation of data and the increasing reliance on data-driven strategies, organizations of all sizes and industries are recognizing the need for skilled data analysts.
+With the rapid proliferation of data and the increasing reliance on data-driven strategies, organisations of all sizes and industries are recognising the need for skilled data analysts.

 This trend presents ample opportunities for those seeking a career in data analytics.

 Data analysts can expect competitive salaries and benefits.
 According to industry reports, the median annual salary for data analysts is around $60,000 SGD, with experienced professionals earning significantly higher salaries.